Top 4 Myths About Fabric Softeners

 There are natural, eco-friendly alternatives that can achieve similar results without harming the environment.
 One often recommended is vinegar - please don’t use this as it will damage the hoses in your washer and dryer.

 Static cling: Instead of a dryer sheet or fabric softener, you can try a piece of aluminum foil compressed into a ball.
 Take a 3- to 4-foot piece of aluminum foil, tightly scrunch it into a smooth ball with no hard edges (you don’t want it to snag on any of your clothes), and toss it into the dryer with your laundry.
-The aluminum is supposed to discharge static buildup and helps prevents clothes from sticking together.
+The aluminum is supposed to discharge static buildup and helps prevents clothes from sticking together and if you use the heavy duty type you can eventually recycle the foil.

 Check your water chemistry: If your clothes are coming out of the wash a bit crunchy or stiff, the problem could be hard water.
 Hard water has a high amount of dissolved calcium and magnesium, which can deposit on your clothes in the wash.